 Verify that the floppy drive is properly setup in CMOS Setup.
 If the floppy drive is not setup properly you may experience read/write errors or the floppy may not work at all.
 Most computers need to have the floppy setup as a 3.5, 1.44 MB.

 Eliminating possible conflicts with other hardware

-If you have recently physically installed any new hardware such as a tape drive or other backup medium, temporarily disconnect that new hardware to ensure that it is not the cause of your floppy drive not working.
+If you have recently installed any new hardware, you should consider disconnecting it temporarily it to ensure that it is not the cause of your floppy drive not working.

 Not connected properly

 - Power down, unplug, and open the computer, being aware of ESD and its potential dangers.

 - Verify the floppy connection is connected to the motherboard FDD connector.
 If it appears to be connected, disconnect, and then reconnect cable to verify cable is seated properly.

 - Verify the floppy cable coming from the motherboard is connected to the back of the floppy drive.
 If connected, disconnect, and then connect the floppy drive cable to verify seated properly.

 - Verify that a power connection is also connected to the back of the floppy drive.

 - If your floppy cable has more than one connection, verify that you have connected the floppy to the appropriate connection.
 The above picture illustrates what drive should be connected where.

 If you are not able to read or write to a floppy diskette from Windows, verify that the computer is not exhibiting floppy drivers issues by testing the floppy drive from MS-DOS.